yochaigal/cairn/adventures/conversions/the-frozen-ascent.md

 ### Cloak of Elvenkind

 Once per day become invisible for 5 dungeon cycles.
-No save when hiding.
+No save required when simply hiding.

-Mattock
+### Mattock
-d6 damage
+d6 damage.
+Works great on ice.

 ### Potion of Healing